 The accompanying condensed consolidated financial statements have been prepared on a basis that assumes the Company will continue as a going concern and which contemplates the realization of assets and satisfaction of liabilities and commitments in the ordinary course of business.
-Through March 31, 2020, the Company has funded its operations primarily with the proceeds from the sale of redeemable preferred units and member units as well as the sale of common stock and prefunded warrants to purchase shares of its common stock in private placements and the sale of common stock in its initial public offering.
+Through March 31, 2021, the Company has funded its operations primarily with the proceeds from the sale of redeemable preferred units and member units, the sale of common stock and prefunded warrants to purchase shares of its common stock in private placements and the sale of common stock in its initial public offering follow-on public offering in March 2021 and sales under its at-the-market sales agreement.

 In accordance with Accounting Standards Codification ("ASC") 205-40, Going Concern, the Company has evaluated whether there are conditions and events, considered in the aggregate, that raise substantial doubt about the Company's ability to continue as a going concern within one year after the date the financial statements are issued.
-As of March 31, 2020, the Company had an accumulated deficit of \$342,973.
-During the three months ended March 31, 2020, the Company incurred a net loss of \$26,694 and used \$29,274 of cash in operations.
+As of March 31, 2021, the Company had an accumulated deficit of \$421,469.
+During the three months ended March 31, 2021, the Company incurred a net loss of \$16,900 and the Company used \$21,366 of cash in operations for the three months ended March 31, 2021.
 The Company expects to continue to generate operating losses in the foreseeable future.
-Based upon its current operating plan, the Company expects that its cash, cash equivalents and available-for-sale securities of \$53,587 as of March 31, 2020 will be sufficient to fund its operating expenses and capital requirements into 2021.
+Based upon its current operating plan, the Company expects that its cash and cash equivalents of \$268,497 as of March 31, 2021, will be sufficient to fund its operating expenses and capital expenditure requirements for at least twelve months from the date of issuance of these financial statements.